foxcaulfield/the-battleship-game/README.md

 # ⚓ The Battleship Game ⚓

-Press [here](https://foxcaulfield.github.io/the-battleship-game/) to play this game
+Press [here](https://foxcaulfield.github.io/the-battleship-game/) to play this game (also available on smartphones 📱)

 This application is based on React library with using: